Taking a Different Road to Recovery – AFR’s Unique Approach to Rehabilitation

 With an individualized, multiple-modality program, A Forever Recovery has a different view of treatment for substance abuse

-In addition to the spiritual tracks that we offer, we also have many supplemental courses that build on the foundation of MRT, reinforcing the core concepts through practical applications.
-Not surprisingly, one of our best and most popular of these discussion-based groups is Music Therapy, where patients discover the different ways that music can be interpreted, and how it can relate to their lives, with a focus on their recovery.
+We also have many supplemental addiction treatment program options that build on the foundation of MRT.
+Not surprisingly, one of our best and most popular of these discussion-based groups is Music Therapy.
+In Music Therapy groups, patients discover the different ways that music can be interpreted.
+They discover how it can relate to their lives, with a focus on their recovery.
 Case Manager Kat Maestas is also the facilitator for the Music Therapy groups.
 “It’s a lot different,” she explains, comparing Music Therapy with other discussion-based groups.
-“There’s an attachment there, there’s always somebody that can relate.
-It’s exciting to finally start to see some things click with people.
+“There’s an attachment there; there’s always somebody that can relate.
+It’s exciting to see some things click with people.
 They’re starting to pay more attention to what it is that they are bringing into their lives through music.”